scholarslab/scholarslab.github.io/collections/_posts/2020-06-30-participating-in-statue-removal-history-crowdsourcing.md

 * **tags = ["municipal-action"]** (change to the appropriate one of these options: municipal-action, renaming, direct-action, private-action)
 * **weight = 1** (leave as is)

 9. Upload any images to [https://github.com/Gorcenski/whentheycamedown/tree/trunk/static/img](https://github.com/Gorcenski/whentheycamedown/tree/trunk/static/img).
-To embed images in the post content; use the following syntax, which is a relative link to a file stored in the repo's /img folder: **{{< figure src="../../img/confederate-soldier-farmville-va2.jpg" title="photo by Alexa Massey">}}**
+To embed images in the post content; use the following syntax, which is a relative link to a file stored in the repo's /img folder:
+{% raw %}
+  {{< figure src="../../img/confederate-soldier-farmville-va2.jpg" title="photo by Alexa Massey">}}
+{% endraw %}
 10. Create a pull request so someone knows to check your work and add it to the live website (see [this section](https://github.com/scholarslab/scholarslab.org/blob/master/docs/authoring-and-editing.md#move-your-writing-to-the-main-repo) from Scholars' Lab's blogging documentation, but ignore the parts about assigning reviewers)

 Thanks to Emily Gorcenski for creating and running this project, structuring it so volunteers can contribute, and advising on how to work with the template; and to the 20+ folks who have worked on the project.
 Thanks also to GitHub user @ligerzero459 for starting a post template, @jonahbron for comments on that template, and @shushugah for template improvements and reviewing/merging PRs.
 Finally, thanks to my colleague Rebecca for encouraging us to work on this project.